qualcomm-linux/pkg-android-platform-tools/system/unwinding/libunwindstack/AndroidVersions.md

   If the apk file is readable, or dlopen'ing the shared library creates a read-only map of the elf data, and a read-executable map of the code, the offset will be displayed properly without this fix.

+## Android 15 ("V", API level 35)
+* Added support for a compressed .debug\_frame, compressed with either zlib or zstd.